 Cook mixture for one to two minutes, stirring often.

-Add ketchup, vinegar, herbs, and spices to saucepan.
+Add ketchup, vinegar, herbs, and spices to the saucepan.

 Allow sauce to simmer on medium-low heat for six to eight minutes.

-Remove from heat and let mixture cool completely before using.
+Remove from heat and let the mixture cool completely before using.